 The important piece here is to register your class as first, which is archived by using registering function with "First" suffix.
 Default class (from EurekaLog) will be listed after your class in registered senders.
 Any search for class by name will find your class, because it's listed first.

 Now that preparations are completed - you can customize your class in any way you want, by overriding virtual methods.
-For example, if you want to replace bug title:
+Simplified workflow looks like this (pseudo-code):

 protected